Clouds and Shadow detection is one of the most important tasks in analytical remote sensing solutions.

-Also, users of GeoPard can easily check source image on regional level in Near-Infrared view, which helps to distinguish clear land from clouds and shadows (see picture attached).
+Also, users of GeoPard can easily check source images on a regional level in Near-Infrared view, which helps to distinguish clear land from clouds and shadows (see picture attached).

 On UI cloud filter is located in the top menu of “Satellite monitoring” module, see screenshots attached.

 GeoPard detects clouds and shadows with a high level of accuracy and doesn’t propose to make your Variable Rate decision based on clouds.
-You can always look at source image in different views and indices and zoom-out to see the picture around.
+You can always look at the source images in different views and indices and zoom out to see the picture around.

-Not every solution is the same, choose the best options available on the market!Blog
+Not every solution is the same, choose the best options available on the market!Remote sensing